pachecod/webxride-2-2-dev-alpha/FRESH_DEPLOYMENT_GUIDE.md

 CREATE POLICY "Anyone can read about page" ON about_page FOR SELECT USING (true);

--- Allow authenticated users to manage about page CREATE POLICY "Authenticated users can update about page" ON about_page FOR UPDATE USING (auth.role() = 'authenticated');
+-- Allow anyone to manage about page (permissive for admin interface) CREATE POLICY "Anyone can manage about page" ON about_page FOR ALL USING (true);

-CREATE POLICY "Authenticated users can insert about page" ON about_page FOR INSERT WITH CHECK (auth.role() = 'authenticated');

 -- Insert default content
 INSERT INTO about_page (title, content, css_content, updated_by) VALUES (